CommandDialog

 Frequently Asked Questions

-Why does the processed audio sound choppy or gated?
+Why does the processed audio sometimes sound choppy or metallic?

-This usually happens when the Noise Reduction Strength is set too high.
-Over-aggressive filtering can cause the algorithm to misclassify parts of the speech signal as noise and remove them.
-Try lowering the strength and iterating through a “preview → adjust → process” workflow to find the most natural-sounding balance.
+This usually happens when the noise reduction strength is set too high, causing the algorithm to remove parts of the vocal frequencies.
+Try lowering the intensity and follow a “preview → adjust → process” workflow to find the most natural-sounding balance.